 Purposes of the Program

-The Presidential Fund for Professional Development is a special fund of $11,000 which has been set aside to assist University faculty as they make unusual contributions to their professions’ scholarly development.
-Monies from this fund are to supplement departmental travel budgets, and thus allow faculty members the opportunity to present scholarly papers at national or international conferences, to deliver invited presentations at national or international meetings, or to serve as officers or trustees of national or international professional organizations.
+The Presidential Fund for Professional Development is a special fund of $11,000 which has been set aside to assist University faculty as they make significant contributions to their professions’ scholarly development.
+Monies from this fund supplement departmental travel budgets to allow faculty members the opportunity to present scholarly papers at national or international conferences, to deliver invited presentations at national or international meetings, or to serve as officers or trustees of national or international professional organizations.

-Twenty-two (22) or more grants (depending on the distribution of the funds by the Fund manager) will be awarded by the Presidential Fund for Professional Development.
-Awards will be given in amounts up to $500 per fiscal year, per faculty member.
+Up to eleven (11) grants (depending on the distribution of the funds by the Fund manager) will be awarded by the Presidential Fund for Professional Development.
+Awards will be given in amounts up to $1000 per fiscal year, per faculty member.

 Criteria for Eligibility to Apply for Funding